pandoc-jp/pandoc-doc-ja/users-guide.rst

 the output.
 So, if you find that one of the columns is too narrow in the output, try widening it in the Markdown source.

-Headers may be omitted in multiline tables as well as simple tables:
+The header may be omitted in multiline tables as well as simple tables:

 ::